Scooletz/blog.scooletz.com-posts/2020-04-21-blog-refined.md

 Frankly speaking, I really enjoyed writing this down in my markdown editor.
 It was, smooth and efficient.
 It's time to push it and let it build!

 I know the comments are not available now, but below you have all my social media accounts.
-If you find it interesting, do not hesitate to contact me or simply mention me when reposting this.
+If you find it interesting, do not hesitate to contact me or simply mention me when sharing this post.

 See you soon!